chaos-mesh/website/docs/production-installation-using-helm.md

 ### How can I install the latest version of Chaos Mesh?

-The `helm/chaos-mesh/values.yaml` file defines the image of the latest version (the master branch).To install the latest version of Chaos Mesh, execute the following command:
+The `helm/chaos-mesh/values.yaml` file defines the image of the latest version (the master branch).
+To install the latest version of Chaos Mesh, execute the following command:

 ```bash
 # Clone repository